godotengine/godot-docs/tutorials/scripting/groups.rst

         AddToGroup("guards");
     }

-Imagine you're creating a strategy game inspired by Metal Gear Solid.
+Imagine you're creating an infiltration game.
 When an enemy spots the player, you want all guards and robots to be on alert.

 In the fictional example below, we use ``SceneTree.call_group()`` to alert all